Illegal trade seizures: Elephant ivory in Europe

 - Data has been collected using a number of published sources, including enforcement agency press releases and other government publications, NGO and media reports.
 While extensive, the data likely reflects only a small proportion of the actual illegal ivory trade conducted over the past 17 years.
-EIA welcomes updates, comments and clarifications.
+We welcome updates, comments and clarifications.

-- For mapping purposes, EIA has used 0.01kg to represent the 143 ivory seizures within EU with unknown weights.
+- For mapping purposes, we used 0.01kg to represent the 143 ivory seizures within EU with unknown weights.
 A variation of +1.43kg will be observed in the map data in comparison to the data observed the attached data sheet.